Bible103

 3. Disobedience and its results: the Fall, and “original sin.”

-4. The tempter, Satan is Introduced.5.
-A savior who will overcome Satan is promised.
+5. A savior who will overcome Satan is promised.

-COMPARING BEGINNING AND END OF BIBLE
+COMPARING THE BEGINNING AND THE END OF THE BIBLE

 God created heavens and earth New heavens and new earth.
 Rev 21:1